 Reykjavík & Nearby: Most Icelanders live in the southwest corner of the island.
 Reykjavík, Iceland's appealing capital, has zoomed to international prominence in recent decades, even becoming a trendsetter in music and nightlife.
 The center of town can be crossed in 30 minutes on foot, but a few miles of urban sprawl have absorbed neighboring towns such as Kópavogur and Hafnarfjörður.

 From Reykjavík, many visitors take the "Golden Circle" day tour to Gullfoss waterfall, Geysir (for which all geysers are named), and Tþingvellir National Park, where the first Icelandic parliament convened in the year 930.

 Keflavík International Airport, the gateway for most international travelers, is on the Reykjanes Peninsula, southwest of Reykjavík.
 The peninsula's barren, lava-strewn landscape has several interesting sites, including Iceland's most popular tourist attraction, the Blue Lagoon spa.

-West -- North of Reykjavík, the Snaefellsness Peninsula is known for whale-watching, glacier tours, and stunning stretches of coastline.
-The sparsely populated Westfjords, with sea cliffs full of nesting birds and isolated, picturesque villages, are unjustly neglected by tourists.
+West: North of Reykjavík, the Snaefellsness Peninsula is known for whale-watching, glacier tours, and stunning stretches of coastline.
+The Westfjords have sea cliffs and isolated, picturesque villages.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.